 Most students choose to defer all of their payments during school until after graduation.
 This means no student loan payments are required while you are taking classes.
 That being said, students who elect to pay interest during school will save thousands of dollars on average.

 By paying your interest in school, you avoid compounding interest charges.
 Furthermore, many lenders even offer discounts if you make payments while you are in school.

-You will have a short period of deferment after you graduate.
+If you opt to defer your loan payments, you will have a short grace period after you graduate.
 After your deferment period ends, you will be required to make monthly principal and interest payments.
 Reputable lenders will not charge you fees to make additional principal payments.
 So if you want to pay off your private student loans quickly, you can do so without additional fees.